sebastianlarisch/spryker-docs/docs/scos/dev/back-end-development/session-management.md

 The following article provides an overview on how sessions are handled in Zed and Yves, as well as describes possible use cases for both of them.

 ## Zed
-In Zed (back-end), sessions are managed by the following javascript:
+In Zed (backend), sessions are managed by the following javascript:

 `vendor/spryker/spryker/Bundles/Gui/assets/Zed/js/modules/update-session.js`
 The script handles sessions as follows: